CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

 --MAP.TXT&MISSION.TXT--
 Map.txt includes a custom space station that I added although it worked at first glance, it didn't appear after I modified it a little.
-And mission.txt has a few dialogueS which are probably sloppy since I'm not really good at that sorf of thing.
+And mission.txt has a few dialogues which are probably sloppy since I'm not really good at that sorf of thing.